 Personal Privacy of Program Participants

 Your privacy matters to BIP!
-From this page, you can explore how we handle your data.
-Important to that, is your personal privacy.
-When reading about how we handle your data, please remember we conduct many data collection programs.
-Our policies are generalized to apply to all programs.
-No matter if you take our online survey, participate in Tech Team sampling, or use our hivescale portal, your personal privacy matters.
+From this page, you can explore how BIP handles your data and personal privacy.
+Please remember that BIP conducts many data collection programs.
+BIP’s policies are generalized to apply to all programs.
+No matter which programs in which you participate, your personal privacy matters.

-BIP does create aggregate views of our data to broaden understanding of trends in bee health.
+BIP does create publicly available aggregate views of the data to broaden understanding of trends in bee health.
 During the development of these aggregate views, much attention is given to protect your privacy.
-For example, in our colony loss survey, we do not release state level loss numbers in states with fewer than 5 responses.
-It is not our objective to share your loss numbers, but instead we want to estimate how many colonies are lost each year.
+For example, in our colony loss survey, which aims to estimate how many colonies are lost each year, BIP does not release state level loss numbers in states with fewer than ten (10) responses.

 Tech Team sampling for commercial beekeepers is conducted by our trained consultants in regionally specific areas.
-Aggregate views as of this data have yet to be publicly distributed to protect privacy of participants, however aggregate views are generated and distributed to participants in the program.
+The identity of our participants (and their contact information) is kept private, unless the participant authorizes us specifically to share his information for a particular purpose (e.g., scientific collaboration with a separate research team).
+Aggregate views are generated and distributed to participants in the program.
 These again do not identify individuals but use strategies such as reporting results averaged by month or state instead of the actual sample date or county.
-For programs available to smaller, and therefore more numerous beekeepers as in the Sentinel Apiary Program, we may provide averages for an apiary by month, but generalize the location to the county level and use an apiary ID generated to be unrecognizable as an individual.
+For programs available to smaller, and therefore more numerous beekeepers as in the Sentinel Apiary Program, BIP may provide averages for an apiary, but generalize the location to the county level and use an apiary ID generated to be unrecognizable as an individual.